rmahinpey/personalPortfolio/_projects/cfd-research.md

 ---

 # Project Overview
 After the summer of my first year, I had the opportunity to research some methods in CFD at the University of Calgary.
+The goal of the project was to compare different methods of computation for CFD.
+I started off by learning about PDEs and numerical methods.
+I then spent an extensive amount of time studying the 2d karman vortex problem, and using different custom mesh configurations.
+The term ended with me learning about GPU based CFD computation on nek5000, which is a SEM based fluid solver.